 Red Hat/JBoss have been involved with Java standardisation for a decade, trying to represent the best values of open source development, communities and innovation.
 We bring a wealth of experience with growing vibrant open source communities and feeding that into other standards efforts, such as OASIS and W3C and vice versa.
-In recent years Red Hat has worked actively on JSR 348, 355 and 358 to improve and streamline the JCP processes, executive committees and approach to openness.
+In recent years Red Hat has worked actively on JSR 348, 355, 358 and 364 to improve and streamline the JCP processes, executive committees and approach to openness.

 Red Hat is actively involved in a large number of JSRs as well as leading several, such as JSR 346, 303 and 347.
-We intend to continue to be involved in JSRs for EE8, SE9, and beyond, as well as continuing to contribute to OpenJDK.
+We are involved actively in JSRs for EE8, SE9, and beyond, as well as continuing to contribute significantly to OpenJDK, e.g., around the initial port to ARM.
 We believe that Java standardisation is extremely important for the future of cloud, mobile, middleware and much more.

 Red Hat and JBoss fully support open source and open standards.
 We believe that the JCP has an important role to play in both Java/JVM open source and standards.
-Red Hat has worked closely with Sun, Oracle and other members of the EC to push for a licensing model that creates an open arena for everyone, including those not members of the JCP and removes any ability for one individual or vendor to exert undue control over a standard.
+Red Hat has worked closely with Oracle and other members of the EC to push for a licensing model that creates an open arena for everyone, including those not members of the JCP and removes any ability for one individual or vendor to exert undue control over a standard.
 We are an open source company and hence would like to see such a licensing model for JCP contributions.